How To Feed A Loon

 • Roll out the crescent roll dough and separate the triangles from each other.

-• Place about 1 tbsp of the cheese on the widest part of each dough triangle.
+• Place about 1 tablespoon of the cheese on the widest part of each dough triangle.
 Place a hot dog at the large end of the dough triangle and roll the dog, as if you are making pigs in a blanket.
 Do this with all hot dogs.

 • Ladle chili into the bottom of a 9"x13" baking dish.
 You'll want about ½-inch of chili in the dish.
 Save any leftover chili for eating later.
 Add the rest of the cheese down the middle of the dish, lengthwise, over the chili.
 Nestle each rolled hot dog into the cheese and chili.